loopj/jquery-tokeninput/index.md

 method
 :   The HTTP method (eg. GET, POST) to use for the server request. *default:
     "GET"*.

+prePopulate
+:   Prepopulate the tokeninput with existing data.
+Set to an array of JSON
+    objects, eg: `[{id: 3, name: "test", id: 5, name: "awesome"}]` to pre-fill the input. *default: null*.

+preventDuplicates
+:   Prevent user from selecting duplicate values by setting this to `true`.
+    *default: false*.

 queryParam
 :   The name of the query param which you expect to contain the search term